 I wanted to address the Importance of using a good quality gun belt while carrying your firearm.
 Chances are good that you spent a lot of time and consideration choosing which gun and holster you carry for self-defense.

 But, have you spent any time thinking about the belt you fasten your holster and gun to?
-If not, you may be surprised at how much a quality belt can help with comfort while carrying your firearm.
+If not, you may be surprised at just how much a good gun belt can help with comfort while carrying your firearm.

-Both belts exuded quality when I unpackaged them.
+Both belts exuded quality when I pulled them out of the package.
 The thickness of both, especially the Bull Belt was impressive.
 I got right to work testing them out and wore both for about two weeks carrying every day.

 Additionally, leather that is one solid piece and not just thick pieces sandwiched around some filler will be much more durable and sturdy.
 If the leather does not have good integrity on its own, the wearer has to cinch the belt super tight in order to keep the firearm secure.
 This is going to cause a lot of discomfort.

 So after putting these belts through the paces for a few weeks I was so impressed I wanted to share my experience.
 I found that both belts were very rigid, which was most important to me.
 They took a little breaking in because the leather was very thick, but after a couple days of wear both seemed to just form to my body and holster.